In Minecraft, you can play as an alien, a medieval knight or a futuristic soldier. How? By changing your skin.

 The default skin, Steve, is decent enough, but very boring.
 If you play on a server, playing as ‘Steve’ screams ‘beginner’.
 Luckily for you, the process of changing Minecraft skins is easy.

-How to Change Minecraft Skins in the PC Edition
+How to Change Minecraft Skins in the Desktop Edition (Java)

 Changing Minecraft Skins In-Game